awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

     npm run build
     cdk deploy

-    # Acknowledge the creation above, then run
+    # Acknowledge the creation above, then change to docker and configure initial parameters
-    python3 deploy_resources.py

-    # Build and start the Greengrass docker container
     cd ../docker
+    python3 config_docker.py

+    # Build and start the Greengrass docker container.
+First time will take longer to build and deploy resources
     docker-compose up
     ```